extragoodlabs/jumpwire/docs/group-access-policy-guide.md

 (1 row)
 ```

-The engineer was able to query from Staff and even update columns containing PII, however they were not allowed to insert a new record.
-Same for Customer.
+The engineer was able to:
+- query from Staff with `select * from staff limit 5;`
+- update columns containing PII with `update staff set first_name = 'Erlic', username = 'Erlic' where staff_id = 3;`

+The engineer was blocked from:
+- inserting a new record with `insert into staff values (99, 'Jack', 'Jackson', 1, 'jack@notanemail.org', 1, 'jackjack', 'notapassword');`

-**Members of "Customer Ops" group can only query `pii`, but not read/insert/update/delete any other columns**
+#### Members of "Customer Ops" group can only query `pii`, but not read/insert/update/delete any other columns

 In effect, this allows customer support to query only specific fields from Customer and Staff.
 They cannot insert, modify or delete any records, which means they have read-only access to those tables.
 Let's see how this works with the queries run above.